SuomiKP31/JUCE_VST3_Mixer/README.md

 ### The plugin host
 VST3 is a widely used standard for plugins in DAWs, therefore you can use this plugin in any composition software.
 However, a lightweight plugin host is enough for this project.
 The plugin host is available in the JUCE Framework, in the extra folder.

+Follow these steps:
-After you extracted the JUCE package (which you can get [here](https://juce.com/get-juce/) ), you can find ProJucer.exe, open it and then open the project file(audiopluginhost.jucer) under JUCE\extras\AudioPluginHost.
+- After you extracted the JUCE package (which you can get [here](https://juce.com/get-juce/) ), you can find ProJucer.exe, open it.
+- and then open the project file(audiopluginhost.jucer) under JUCE\extras\AudioPluginHost.
-Then compile it in Visual Studio.
+- Compile it in Visual Studio.
+- Find the compiled exe and run it!

 ### The audio player
 I forked a plugin from several years ago and made it compatible with modern JUCE.
 You can get the codes [here](https://github.com/SuomiKP31/AudioFilePlayerPlugin).
 Open it the same way as the plugin host and compile it.